THE MEASURE OF ELLA

 “Was he tethered?”
 Rich ran the light along the topsides.

 “He’s here!”
-Rich found the boy hanging over the side by his tether.
+Rich found the boy hanging over the side.
 “Jake, hold fast, we’ll get you.”
 Grace dropped into a trough and a wave plowed the boy under.

 “Ella,” Davis called out.
 “Man overboard.
 Tethered.
 Leeward side.”